majewski-jacek/Sololearn_Code_Coach-edabit_challenges/README.md

  - Poker_Hand.py -> program that output the rank of the give poker hand.

+ - Mathematics.py -> program that find which math expression matches the answer that you are given.

 ## Complete edabit challenges // Link to the challenge is at the end  the code

  - Calculate_The_Profit.py -> program that calculate the total profit made on the sales of a product.